The days following the obelisk's appearance were unlike any Blackstone had seen in decades.

 But from beneath.

-Far below their feet, the third Pillar roared to life.
+Far below the ballroom, the third Pillar roared to life.
+Every enchanted light flared black-gold for a heartbeat, then returned, subtly different.

 It was enough.

-The Accord's illusion of control cracked visibly for the first time.
+The Accord's illusion of control cracked for the first time.

 "Too soon," she whispered.
 "Too far."

-Around her, figures emerged—not students or faculty, but warlocks of the Accord's inner tribunal.
-Twelve shadows, bound by pact and blood.
-They had not moved in a hundred years.
+Around her, twelve figures emerged—not students, not faculty.
+Warlocks of the Accord's inner tribunal, bound by pact and blood, dormant for a hundred years.

 "It is time," the Maw said.
 "The Sovereign Line must be severed at the root.
 Before it grows."

-Back at the amphitheater, Mark stood with Elira and Silas, the third Pillar now awakened, its song harmonizing with the others.
+Back at the amphitheater, Mark stood with Elira and Silas.
+The third Pillar now pulsed in full resonance, harmonizing with the others.

 "This isn't just a rebellion anymore," Elira said.
 "You know that, right?"

-Mark's eyes remained fixed on the leyline's pulse that now spread like a vein across the academy.
+Mark's eyes tracked the leyline's pulse spreading like veins across the academy.

-As the resonance continued to deepen, a sudden ripple of energy coursed through the ground beneath their feet.
-Silas raised a hand instinctively, his eyes scanning the shifting glyphs nearby.
+A ripple of energy coursed beneath their feet.
+Silas raised a hand instinctively, eyes scanning the shifting glyphs.

 "We're not alone," he said.